binance-exchange/binance-official-api-docs/errors.md

 "Filter failure: MIN_NOTIONAL" | `price` * `quantity` is too low to be a valid order for the symbol.
 "Filter failure: ICEBERG_PARTS" | `ICEBERG` order would break into too many parts; icebergQty is too small.
 "Filter failure: MARKET_LOT_SIZE" | `MARKET` order's `quantity` is too high, too low, and/or not following the step size rule for the symbol.
+"Filter failure: MAX_POSITION" | The account's position has reached the maximum defined limit. <br> This is composed of the sum of the balance of the base asset, and the sum of the quantity of all open `BUY` orders.
 "Filter failure: MAX_NUM_ORDERS" | Account has too many open orders on the symbol.
 "Filter failure: MAX_ALGO_ORDERS" | Account has too many open stop loss and/or take profit orders on the symbol.
 "Filter failure: MAX_NUM_ICEBERG_ORDERS" | Account has too many open iceberg orders on the symbol.